Hezbollah: Armed strength

-For air defense, Hezbollah has anti-aircraft weapons that include the ZU-23 artillery and the man-portable, shoulder-fired SA-7 and SA-18 surface-to-air missile (SAM).
+For air defence, Hezbollah has anti-aircraft weapons that include the ZU-23 artillery and the man-portable, shoulder-fired SA-7 and SA-18 surface-to-air missile (SAM).
 One of the most effective weapons deployed by Hezbollah has been the C-802 anti-ship missile.

-In April 2010, U.S. Secretary of Defense Robert Gates claimed that Hezbollah has far more missiles and rockets than the majority of countries, and said that Syria and Iran are providing weapons to the organization.
-Israel also claims that Syria is providing the organization with these weapons.
+In April 2010, U.S. Secretary of Defence Robert Gates claimed that Hezbollah has far more missiles and rockets than the majority of countries, and said that Syria and Iran are providing weapons to the organisation.
+Israel also claims that Syria is providing the organisation with these weapons.
 Syria has denied supplying these weapons and views these claims as an Israeli excuse for an attack.
-Leaked cables from American diplomats suggest that the United States has been trying unsuccessfully to prevent Syria from "supplying arms to Hezbollah in Lebanon", and that Hezbollah has "amassed a huge stockpile (of arms) since its 2006 war with Israel"; the arms were described as "increasingly sophisticated".
+Leaked cables from US diplomats suggest that the United States has been trying unsuccessfully to prevent Syria from "supplying arms to Hezbollah in Lebanon", and that Hezbollah has "amassed a huge stockpile (of arms) since its 2006 war with Israel"; the arms were described as "increasingly sophisticated".
 Gates added that Hezbollah is possibly armed with chemical or biological weapons, as well as 65 mi anti-ship missiles that could threaten U.S. ships.

 As of 2017, the Israeli government believe Hezbollah had an arsenal of nearly 150,000 rockets stationed on its border with Lebanon.
 Some of these missiles are said to be capable of penetrating cities as far away as Eilat.
 The IDF has accused Hezbollah of storing these rockets beneath hospitals, schools, and civilian homes.
-Hezbollah has used drones against Israel, by penetrating air defense systems, in a report verified by Nasrallah, who added, "This is only part of our capabilities."
+Hezbollah has used drones against Israel, by penetrating air defence systems, in a report verified by Nasrallah, who added, "This is only part of our capabilities."

 Israeli military officials and analysts have drawn attention to the experience and weaponry Hezbollah would have gained from the involvement of thousands of its fighters in the Syrian Civil War.
 "This kind of experience cannot be bought", said Gabi Siboni, director of the military and strategic affairs program at the Institute for National Security Studies at Tel Aviv University.
 "It is an additional factor that we will have to deal with.
 There is no replacement for experience, and it is not to be scoffed at."

+In 2026 the Alma institute estimated that Hezbollah stores 25,000 rockets and is capable of launching several dozens a day.
+Additionally it estimated that Hezbollah has several hundreds of advanced missiles, a thousand one-way attack drones, and its manpower includes 40,000 regular militants, out of which 5,000 operate under the Radwan Force and 3,000 are experienced with launching anti-tank missiles, and trained for invading Israel through land and sea.

+Hezbollah used fiber optic drones in the 2026 Lebanon war as part of the Hezbollah–Israel conflict.